xparadoxical/gddocs/docs/resources/client/gamesave/GS_Value.md

 | 0023 | Help Button Chest |
 | 0024 | Reddit Chest |

-All chests between 0011 and 0021 are Ad Chests.
+All chests between 0012 and 0021 are Ad Chests from the free versions of the game.

 ## GS_22